codemechanic/oscar-sysex-grammar/README.md

 ## New Tauntek firmware and hardware

 Bob Grieb from [Tauntek](http://tauntek.com) has developed an updated operating system and [MIDI daughter board](http://tauntek.com/OSCar.htm) that add new features as well as improving the reliability of the OSCar synthesizer.
-Settings for the new features have been stored in some of the unused bits of the Voice Program Data.
+Settings for the new features have been stored in some of the unused bits of the Voice Program (patch) data.
 A benefit of this approach is that Voice Programs stored with new settings are backwards compatible with earlier OSCar firmware revisions.
 If you're running an older version of the OSCar operating system and do not have the daughterboard installed, these new features will simply be unavailable and load normally.

 **Tauntek improvements**
 1. Reliable power cycling and settings retention.